-In summary, we have studied the properties of a system composed of strongly interacting matter with an isospin imbalance.
-To this end, we have resorted to an effective QCD description using a two-flavor LSMq, computing the effective potential up to one-loop order, including quarks, pions and sigma and enforcing the restrictions imposed by chiral symmetry, which determine, up to the choice of the mass of the quarks, the parameters of the model.
 The two-flavor LSMq has of course limited accuracy and, as such, we can only expect to obtain out of it a ballpark description.
 Nevertheless, it is also simple enough such that interesting features of the system where the model applies can be revealed.
 One of these is the way the charged pion condensed phase develops.
 We have shown that this comes together with the development of a Goldstone mode and a nontrivial mixing between the charged pions and the sigma.
 From the one-loop effective potential, the pressure and the rest of the thermodynamical variables of interest can be computed.
-In particular, we have shown that one of the consequences is that the square of the sound velocity reaches a maximum, which is somewhat in between the maxima found by recent LQCD calculations, and of a similar strength.